w3f/polkadot-wiki/docs/learn-availability.md

 this threshold of validators has been reached, the network can consider the PoV block of the parachain _available_.

 ## Erasure Codes

-Erasure coding transforms a message into a longer _code word_ that allows for the original message to be recovered from a subset of the code word and in absence of some portion of the code word.
+Erasure coding transforms a message into a longer _code_ that allows for the original message to be recovered from a subset of the code and in absence of some portion of the code.
+A code is the original message padded with some extra data that enables the reconstruction of the code in the case of erasures.

 The type of erasure codes used by Polkadot's availability scheme are [Reed-Solomon][reed solomon] codes, which already enjoys a battle-tested